ADACS-Australia/OzSTAR-User-Guide/docs/source/2-ozstar/Apptainer.rst

 .. note::
     Your script needs to exist within the container in order to be executed.
 In this instance, since ``my-script.py`` is in the current directory, it is available to the container, but only if ``$PWD`` is successfully mounted.
 (See :ref:`Binding the filesystem to a container` below).

+For a similar example, but instead using the official Python Docker image and ``pip``, see :ref:`Python Apptainer Example`.

 Binding the filesystem to a container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^